 If you reside in a cold or dry climate, even during only certain parts of the year, your eyelids can be affected.
 Cold and dry climates can cause exposed skin to not retain enough moisture and even make the skin crack or bleed.
 Do your best to increase the humidity in the area you can control...your home.

 If you are 40 or older, chances are you are already using anti-aging moisturizers.
-The skin on your eyelids is affected by the aging process.
 Your skin naturally thins with age.
-Applying a daily moisturizer can help your skin retain moisture and even rebuild cells that are starting to decrease as we age.
+Applying a daily moisturizer can help your skin retain moisture and support your aging eyes.

-If the above factors do not pertain to you or your symptoms persist beyond over the counter products, you may have a more serious condition such as dermatitis or blepharitis.
-Blepharitis is also associated with other skin conditions such as ocular rosacea, seborrheic dermatitis, and psoriasis.
+If the above factors do not pertain to you or your symptoms persist beyond over the counter products, you may have a more serious condition such as dermatitis.
+This can also be associated with other skin conditions.
 While these are separate conditions, a person suffering from one condition may simultaneously suffer from another.
-Other conditions contributing may include contact dermatitis, seborrheic dermatitis, and atopic dermatitis.

 Demodex Eyelash Mites

 As much as we don’t want to think about it, our bodies play host to a number of unseen organisms, including eyelash mites and even lice.
 Among these can be demodex, a family of tiny mites that live on the skin adjacent to hair follicles.
 The mites prefer the eyelash area because of the high moisture.
 Your skin reacts to the mites by triggering an allergy-like reaction, with redness, itching, and swelling.
-This can lead to blepharitis, meibomian gland dysfunction (MGD), and eyelid dermatitis (or dry, flaky eyelids).
+This can lead to inflammation of the eyes and eyelids.